Zoosphaerium darthvaderi: Description

 Z. darthvaderi is a mostly smooth and small pill millipede with rear tergites which are free from setae.
 The holotype male is 20.8 mm long and bears a 9.4 mm wide by 5.2 mm tall thoracic shield.
 The overall coloration of the body is of brown tones, although the color may have been altered somewhat during the preservation process in alcohol.
 Both the head and collum are a dark leafy green, while the antennae and legs are a lighter jade green.
 The legs are notably yellow-tipped.
 The body is a greenish brown, grading onto ochre along the edges of the tergites.
 Males also have a bell-shaped anal shield, with five or six teeth, that is a darker solid brown than the body.
 The collum is mostly smooth, with only scattered hairs along the edges.
-On the head, the eyes are composed of between 65 to 70 ocelli, and the antennae are six-segmented.
+On the head, the eyes are composed of between 65 and 70 ocelli, and the antennae are six-segmented.
 Antennomeres 1 through 3 have hardened teeth along the sides while antennomere 6 has an apical disc hosting 20 sensory cones.

 Females of the species have not been found and described.